 Average Weight: 6 – 16 pounds

-- On average, the Maine Coon is the biggest non-hybrid domestic cat breed, with several specimens attaining the rank of world’s largest cat according to the Guinness Book of World Records.
+- On average, the Maine Coon is the biggest non-hybrid domestic cat breed, with several specimens attaining the world’s largest cat rank, according to the Guinness Book of World Records.

-- They boast impressive physical statures, which, coupled with their lush coats and trademark tufts help make Maine Coons appear quite imposing.
-Despite their size, Maine Coon cats are quite people-focused and affable.
+- They boast impressive physical statures, which, coupled with their lush coats and trademark tufts, help make Maine Coons appear pretty imposing.
+Yet, despite their size, Maine Coon cats are quite people-focused and affable.

 - They’re great with children and have a surprisingly meek meow.
-As far as their caring regimen is concerned, regular combing and food designed to keep their joints strong is essential.
+But, as far as their caring regimen is concerned, regular combing and food designed to keep their joints strong are essential.

 Average Weight: 8 – 20 pounds

-- Children can also get quite a kick from having such a friendly companion, as do adults who prefer their cats to be on the quieter side.
+- Children can also get a kick from having such a friendly companion, as do adults who prefer their cats to be quieter.

 - A ragdoll’s weight upon reaching maturity typically fluctuates between 8 and 20 pounds, and they boast a plush coat that requires twice-weekly combing to prevent shedding.